camkhill/Marrowsel/README.md

 ## Notes

 Describe any challenges encountered while building the app.

 -Had some trouble with the rotation and scaling of the initial images.
 What is the difference between "CGAffineTransferScale" and "CGAffineTransferMakeScale"?
 Seemed that using the "Make" versions would override other transforms - had some trouble getting this to work.
 Also rotating images changed the x-coordinates.
+I put some time into it and got one image to rotate and translate, but didn't for the others due to time.

-* Any libraries or borrowed content.
+* Any libraries or borrowed content. - N/A